SabrinaEllenberger/HGT-Calculator/README.md

 [HGT Calculator] is distributed under the [GPLv3 license][GPLv3 license], and runs under Windows and Linux.
-Please make sure your local workstation has a Java 8 SDK installation (a distribution can be downloaded from [Oracle][Java]) and availability of an internet connection.
+Please make sure your local workstation has a Java 8 installation (a distribution can be downloaded from [Oracle][Java]) and availability of an internet connection.